 NEW COVID-19 Updates

 As news about the Coronavirus Disease 2019 or COVID-19 continues to spread, it is important that we, a people of faith, stay connected, prayerful and grounded in our shared love of God and neighbor.
-Pastor Carrie is committed to walking with you in this time of questions and uncertainty.
+Pastor Ralph is committed to walking with you in this time of questions and uncertainty.
 Most importantly, God is with us and will continue to be in the days, weeks and months ahead.
 The words of the prophet Isaiah come to mind:

 But now thus says the Lord, the one who created … [and] formed you, O Israel: Do not fear, for I have redeemed you; I have called you by name, you are mind.
 When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you.
 For I am the Lord your God, the Holy One of Israel, your Savior.

 For the safety and wellbeing of all, a CUMC COVID-19 Planning and Response Team has been assembled to help us prevent the spread of the infection of this virus and others.
 This team has been actively involved in researching and adopting mitigation practices and facility re-opening plans to help keep the church healthy.
 We will continue to closely monitor the situation and be in regular communication with you.

 Should you not want to come to in-person worship, we will be livestreaming our Sunday worship services and we hope you will join us online!
 To watch the service live, go to our home page and click on “watch live.”
 To watch the service at a different time throughout the week, go to the home page and scroll down to the current sermon series graphic.
 Click on “watch.”

 Lastly, there are individuals and families experiencing financial challenges or struggles right now.
 If you are one of those people/households needing assistance, please let Pastor Ralph know.
 We want to help you however we can.